ebenezergelo/ebenezergelo/README.md

 **MLOps:** `SageMaker` `Kubeflow` `Airflow` `MLFlow` `Vertex AI`

 ## ✨ Fun Facts
-- I grew up in Awassa, a small town in Ethiopia.
+- I grew up in Hawassa, a small city in Ethiopia.
 - League of Legends is my favorite game.
 - I've been using Mac for 10 years (I'm never switching to Windows).
 - Tom and Jerry is a goated cartoon show.